Heralding a Novel Approach in Heart Failure

 Drug targeting of the molecular contractile mechanism—the sarcomere—is a novel approach to treating heart failure with reduced ejection fraction (HFrEF).
 This idea is gaining traction, as impaired contractility is seen as a central defect in HFrEF.
-However, while the science underlying this approach is well established, it isn’t widely known and is challenging to visualize clearly.
+However, while there is well established science underlying this approach, it isn’t widely known and is challenging to visualize clearly.
+AXS Studio took up this challenge and created this first-of-its-kind mechanism of disease animation about the role of contractility in heart failure.

 Created for